gos55/ms_fabric_v1/README.md

 Each parquet file in the Bronze layer is named using the corresponding data date.
 If a file with the same name already exists, it is replaced to prevent duplication.
 The folder structure is organized by the date of the fact data.

+The .parquet files and folder path appended in the bronze layer is named using the date of that data, using the following expression in the linked service:

+"folderPath": { "value": "raw/fact_table/incremental/@{formatDateTime(item().date_column, 'yyyy')}"

+fileName": { "value": "fact_table_@{item().date}", "type": "Expression"  }